 The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

-The Hebrew month of Shevat holds a significant connection between humanity and understanding the Torah, God’s instruction.
-It’s an opportunity to develop habits and patterns that foster the character you need for the promotion God has for you.
+The Hebrew month of Shevat carries a powerful connection between humanity and the Torah—God’s instruction.
+It is a season to develop godly habits and patterns that shape the character required for the promotion God has prepared for you.

 Prophetic Quickview of Shevat